WildernessLabs/Documentation/docs/Meadow/Meadow.Cloud/Device_Provisioning/index.md

     meadow login
     ```

+1. **One-time prerequisite requirement for Meadow.Desktop hosts**: If you are provisioning a machine running Meadow.Desktop apps, it will require having SSH keys set up before trying to provision the host machine for Meadow.Cloud use.
+(This step is not required for Meadow devices like Feather and Core-Compute-based systems that will generate their own keys automatically.)

+    ```console
+    ssh-keygen
+    ```

+    Generate the keys to the default `.ssh` location, adding a passphrase if you want, though it's not required.

+    If you skip this step, you will see an error when you provision your Meadow.Desktop host device.

+    ```console
+    > meadow device provision
+    Retrieving your user and organization information...
+    Requesting device public key (this will take a minute)...
+    SSH folder not found
+    ```

 1. Connect to your Meadow device and provision it with the Meadow CLI.
 Adding a device name with the `--name` parameter is optional, but will make it easier to identify your device later.

     ```console